Team26SWP/InnoAlias/docs/quality-assurance/quality-attribute-scenarios.md

 **Execution Method**:
 1. Find 15 new users among students
 2. Ask them to go through couple of games
-3. Conduct a survey among these users
+3. Conduct a survey among these users about UI decisions made